mettle/sendportal-docs/configuration-and-setup.md

 > There is no relationship between SendPortal's internal mail configuration and any email services that are configured for a workspace.

-> Make sure the registration functionality is enabled by the `SENDPORTAL_REGISTER=true` parameter.
+> You will need to set `SENDPORTAL_REGISTER=true` in the `.env` file in order to use the registration and user invitation functionality.

 You first need to set `MAIL_MAILER` to your chosen service.
 The options here are `smtp`, `sendmail`, `ses`, `mailgun and postmark`.